istio/istio.io/content/en/docs/concepts/security/index.md

 1. Envoy sends a certificate and key request via the Envoy secret discovery service (SDS) API.
-1. Upon receiving the SDS request, the Istio agent creates the private key and CSR before sending the CSR with its credentials to the `istiod` for signing.
+1. Upon receiving the SDS request, the Istio agent creates the private key and CSR before sending the CSR with its credentials to `istiod` for signing.
 1. The CA validates the credentials carried in the CSR and signs the CSR to generate the certificate.
 1. The Istio agent sends the certificate received from `istiod` and the